A fit comparison, not a winner board

 Sanctions screening is no longer optional for fintechs, crypto platforms, neobanks, and any company that moves money.
 Regulators in the US, EU, and UK expect you to screen customers and counterparties against OFAC, EU consolidated lists, UN sanctions, and other watchlists.
 Failure to screen can mean six- and seven-figure fines, lost banking partnerships, and reputational damage that is hard to recover from.

-The good news is that the API landscape has matured.
-In 2026 you have real choices: enterprise platforms like ComplyAdvantage, developer-first APIs like Verifex, open-source options like OpenSanctions, and everything in between.
+The API landscape offers enterprise platforms, evidence-focused APIs, open-source options, and everything in between.
 The challenge is cutting through marketing pages to find what actually matters for your use case.

 When evaluating sanctions screening APIs, five dimensions matter most.
 Coverage tells you which watchlists the API checks against -- the core set is OFAC SDN, EU consolidated, UN, and UK sanctions, but PEP screening and adverse media add significant value.
 Matching quality determines how well the engine handles transliteration, partial names, and fuzzy matches -- this is where published benchmarks matter, because most vendors claim high accuracy without providing reproducible evidence.